jlorenze/eat/docs/_recipes/Buffalo-Chicken-Salad.md

 - Add oil and butter to pan with chicken, sear 2-3 min then add hot sauce.
 Cook until done
 - Roughly chop and combine veggies
 - Roughly chop lettuce and combine with spinach
-- Top with desired amount of ranch dressing, extra buffalo sauce, and blue cheese
+- Top with desired amount of ranch dressing, extra buffalo sauce, and cheese
 methods:
 - []
 - []